eccentricfae/Weather-Station/README.md

 - reading the temperature from sensor: Reading the temperature is as simple as reading an analog voltage value using on-board A/D converter on specific GPIO pin.
-- reading the temperature from the on-board thermometer: same as above, but instead of using a GPIO pin, an internal connections are used.
+- reading the temperature from the on-board thermometer: same as above, but instead of using a GPIO pin, internal connections are used.
 - reading the battery voltage level: Also uses A/D converter :)
 - singalling LOC (Loss of Connection): When the uC observes that it lost connection to the Wifi network, it will light up an LED.
 Simple gpio_put(value) is used for driving